VinBots/FCND-Controls-CPP/README.md

 ### Position/velocity and yaw angle control (scenario 3) ###

-Next, you will implement the position, altitude and yaw control for your quad.
-For the simulation, you will use `Scenario 3`.
+Next, we will implement the position, altitude and yaw control for the quad.
+For the simulation, we will use `Scenario 3`.
 This will create 2 identical quads, one offset from its target point (but initialized with yaw = 0) and second offset from target point but yaw = 45 degrees.

  - implement the code in the function `LateralPositionControl()`

+ We will use a simple PD controller and set the horizontal acceleration as a function of the difference in position and velocity.

  - implement the code in the function `AltitudeControl()`

+ Here, we will use a PID controller to define the desired thrust.
+We define $\bar U_z$ as a function of the difference in altitude, vertical velocity and current vertical acceleration.
+Then, we scale $\bar U_z$ depending on the pose of the drone ($R_{33}$)

  - tune parameters `kpPosZ` and `kpPosZ`
  - tune parameters `kpVelXY` and `kpVelZ`

 If successful, the quads should be going to their destination points and tracking error should be going down (as shown below).
 However, one quad remains rotated in yaw.

  - implement the code in the function `YawControl()`

+ We will use a proportional controller (1st order controller).
+The main challenge here is to ensure that both the desired yaw angle and the angle error (target - actual) are within a normal range.

  - tune parameters `kpYaw` and the 3rd (z) component of `kpPQR`

 Tune position control for settling time.
 Don’t try to tune yaw control too tightly, as yaw control requires a lot of control authority from a quadcopter and can really affect other degrees of freedom.
 This is why you often see quadcopters with tilted motors, better yaw authority!